lucianpls/QB3/performance/performance.md

 The overall compression results would have been very similar, one of the images compresses better with QB3 than PNG, while the other worse, as single band grayscale.
-Promoting these images to RGB by duplicating the grayscale would have favored QB3, since the band decorrelation in QB3 would make these three band grayscale images compres much better than PNG.
+Promoting these images to RGB by duplicating the grayscale would have favored QB3, since the band decorrelation in QB3 would make these three band grayscale images compress much better than PNG.

-There are other lossless image formats or lossless variants of oher formats, such as WebP and JpegXL.
+There are other lossless image formats or lossless variants of other formats, such as WebP and JpegXL.
 In comparison to most of those, QB3 is not heavily optimized for compression ratio.
 Yet QB3 in general compresses better than PNG, which is the most widely used lossless image format.
 The formats that obtain better compression ratios than QB3 are usually much slower, and more complex.
 They also frequently have large memory requirements and use multiple threads in parallel to achieve reasonable compression speeds.
 This comparison is not exhaustive, but it is representative of the performance of QB3 in general.
-There are alternative PNG compression implementations, which could be faster or better than the reference libpng used here.
+There are alternative PNG compression implementations, which could be faster or better than the reference libPNG which is used here.
 Even the standard libPNG has settings that can be adjusted to increase compression at the expense of speed or vice versa.
-It is not within the scope of this study to fully explore the PNG capabilities, the default PNG settings are a chosen to produce a reasonable compression in a reasonable amount of time.
+It is not within the scope of this study to exhaustively explore the PNG capabilities, the default PNG settings are a chosen to produce a reasonable compression in a reasonable amount of time.
 QB3 relies only on the locality of the image data for compression and does not have a long term context.
 This is fine for natural images, but for computer generated, synthetic images, QB3 might lag in compression ratio when